 Some Windows programs disable regular programs hotkeys.
 That is why we include an Admin program of ScreenHunter.

 In this case, you need to run the admin program.
-E.g. only the admin program can capture a Windows Task Manager screen on some Windows versions.
+E.g. only the admin program can capture a Windows Task Manager screen.

 You need to Quit the regular program before you run the admin program.

-With ScreenHunter 7 Pro, you can record it by turning off Windows speakers, and the output audio still can be recorded.
+If you don't want to hear it, you can turn off the speakers, and the output audio can still be recorded.